Crypto-TII/FANNG-MPC/installation/installation-guide.md

 ## Alternative installation using nix-shell
-In the documentation you will see quick install information using `nix-shell` for installing the dependencies.
+In the documentation, you will see quick install information using `nix-shell` for installing the dependencies.

-If you want to use this approach, install `nix-shell` if you haven't already
+If you want to use this approach, install `nix-shell` if you haven't done it already.

 (you may need a re-login to update the environment variables).